I get a lot of guys asking how they can look like Daniel Craig from the modern James Bond series.

 I believe that, when preparing for his role as James Bond, Daniel Craig likely counted his calories.
 He probably didn’t do any sort of carb-loading, because that typically leads to more pumped up muscles, and he probably didn’t do ketosis, because he would be far leaner.

-I believe that he probably ate 500 calories above his maintenance, in order to build this physique.
+I believe that he probably ate 500 calories above his maintenance, in order to build this physique, which means building muscle and losing fat.

 He probably ate a balanced meal, 4-5 hours apart, each and every day.
 He may have utilized intermittent fasting, in order to keep fat gains to an absolute minimum, but this isn’t certain.
 The main thing here is that he had a lot of slow digesting carbs and quality protein sources.